rundeck/rundeck/docs/en/05-job-options/05-chapter1.md

 Allowed values

-:    This can contain a static list of values or a URL to a server
+:    Allowed values provide a model of possible choices.
-     providing option data.
+     This can contain a static list of values or a URL to a server providing option data.
 Values can be specified as a comma separated list as seen above but can also be requested from an external source using a "remote URL" [See below](#remote-option-values).